In North Dakota, GOP candidates are shoo-ins | WORLD

 SENATE

 • Christiansen, 42, earned a PhD in agricultural engineering in 2011.
-She is an assistant professor in the engineering department at University of Jamestown in North Dakota.
+She is an assistant professor in the engineering department at the University of Jamestown in North Dakota.
 In 2022, she ran unsuccessfully for North Dakota’s other U.S. Senate seat.
 Christiansen said she sees a need for “antitrust, pro-family legislation.”
-She has been endorsed by organizations including the National Organization for Women Political Action Committee, ERA NOW, and No Dem Left behind.
+She has been endorsed by organizations including the National Organization for Women Political Action Committee, ERA NOW, and No Dem Left Behind.

 • Cramer, 63, is a native North Dakotan who has served in the U.S. Senate since 2018.
 He previously served three terms in Congress and was the public service commissioner in North Dakota.
 He is campaigning on fiscal responsibility, free market principles, border security, and national defense.